Shoes01/crying-suns-like/NOTES.md

             This probably means that they will simply need to pick I also need to decide how icon degredation will work ...

+Currencies: Primary currencvy is MANPOWER, second is INFLUENCE.
+    You are limited by the number of staff you, and the access you are granted.

 # GAME LOOP
 ## GEOSCAPE